NYCPlanning/cpdocs/docs/pipeline.md

 There are a number of known limitations to this dataset and improvements will be made on a continual basis, based on internal reviews and user feedback.

 #### Geocoding and geospatial integration
-* ~95% of DOB permits successfully geocoded using Borough-Block-Lot (BBL), DOB Building Identification number (BIN) and address
+* >95% DOB permits were successfully geocoding using BBL or address.
+Geocoding ‘rejects’ were researched by DCP but not every site could be verified.
-* ~90% of HPD projects successfully matched with permit record, using BBL.
-We assume that all HPD projects should have a corresponding DOB permit and failure to find a matching BBL in each dataset indicates errors in BBLs.
-HPD projects without a match in DOB data are thus excluded, as we can assume the permit is included but with the correct BBL.
+* ~75% of HPD records were matched with their corresponding DOB permit using the BBL listed in each dataset.
+We assume that all HPD projects should have a corresponding DOB permit, and manual research confirms that most un-matched HPD projects list an outdated BBL.
+Going forward, DCP will work with HPD to improve and integrate this data.

 #### Expired permits
-DOB data includes permit filings from 2010 through present.
-Some “outstanding” permits (those without Certificate of Occupancy) may have since expired, however, this is not available in current datasets.
+These data include permit filings from 2010 through Q3 2016.
+Some “outstanding” permits (those without Certificate of Occupancy) may have since expired, however, this information not available in current datasets.
 Going forward, we will seek to identify and exclude expired permits.

 #### Exclusions
-The user-ready version of this dataset excludes likely duplicates and projects with no change in units, as determined by DCP.
+The database excludes likely duplicates and projects with no change in units, as determined by DCP.
 * Duplicates: in some cases, it appeared that multiple permits were generated for a single development.
 For example, this could occur if an initial permit had administrative errors that were corrected by issuing a new permit.
 Since the data does not include permit expiration date (per above), we cannot determine if/which permits are outdated.
 To avoid double-counting, we identified  likely duplicates using the Building Identification Number (BIN) listed in the DOB permit.
 We have only retained the most recent instance of a given BIN in the database.
-* Projects without change: In some cases, alteration permits are required for administrative reasons rather than actual construction.
+* No change in units: In some cases, alteration permits are required for administrative reasons rather than actual construction.
 To prevent such permits from skewing analyses, we have excluded any alteration permits that are missing data about existing and/or projected number of units.

 #### Other data sources
 For some analyses, it may be appropriate to include likely developments that have not yet received permits (e.g., projects where DCP has approved a land use change, or permits that have been filed but not approved).
-Due to the uncertainty of such developments, they are not included in this version.
+Due to the uncertainty of such developments, they are not included in this version of the Residential Pipeline.

 ## Methodology, key terms and data dictionary
 This section provides a visual overview of how input datasets are processed and integrated.
 A glossary of "key terms" accompanies this overview, and is intended to aid casual users in understanding the most important concepts.